doppllib/doppllib.github.io/docs/AddingDoppl.md

 - Convert the classes in our `co.doppl.so.api` and `co.doppl.so.arch` packages, along with the `co.doppl.so.RepositoryTest` class

+- Add details in the Objective-C code to tie it to the Java code that it came from, so when we use breakpoints in Xcode and step through our code, when we encounter converted Objective-C code, the debugger will show us stepping through the Java code, as that is easier to read

 - When generating Objective-C files, use certain prefixes for the different Java package names